MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 ## Enable the Default environment routing setting

-The **Default environment routing** setting is disabled by default and must be enabled using [Power Platform admin center](https://admin.powerplatform.microsoft.com), [PowerShell](/powershell/) or [Power Platform CLI](../developer/cli/introduction.md).
+The **Default environment routing** setting is disabled by default and must be enabled using [Power Platform admin center](https://admin.powerplatform.microsoft.com), [PowerShell](/powershell/), or [Power Platform CLI](../developer/cli/introduction.md).

 ### Before you begin

 Before you enable the **Default environment routing** feature, consider these effects:

-- This feature enables the automatic creation of a personal developer environment for all of your Power Apps new or existing makers when they go to [make.powerapps.com](https://make.powerapps.com) for the first time.
+- A personal developer environment is automatically created for all of your Power Apps new or existing makers when they go to [make.powerapps.com](https://make.powerapps.com) for the first time.
 Returning makers who revisit the site aren't impacted.

 - Makers are assigned the admin role in their newly created developer environments.